 Communication & Cell Phones

-Beginning May 1, 2013, communications will be sent primarily to N.U.in participants via their Northeastern Husky email addresses (example: email@example.com).
+Beginning on the enrollment deadline, communications will be sent primarily to N.U.in participants via their Northeastern Husky email addresses (example: firstname.lastname@example.org).
 This email account is created for students as soon as they activate their myNEU portals.
 Parents will receive some, but not all communications, as students will need to take responsibility and be empowered to initiate their own inquiries and problem-solve, especially during their time abroad.

 For safety reasons and for ease of communication, participants are required to have a working cell phone with a local number for use in their host countries for the duration of their time abroad.
 Phones must be acquired and working within a week of arriving on-site.
 Students should research, ahead of time, the mobile phone options available to them during their time abroad.
+If students choose to arrange an international plan with their current cell phone number, they will be required to get an additional phone on site with a local number.
 During on-site orientation, students typically have a chance to learn more about phone plans and purchase a phone.